 We are a Crested Gecko Breeder in Central Illinois.
 Heartland Crested Geckos offers a wide selection of high end crested geckos for sale.
 We have grown from a small hobby breeder and expanded to represent a large number of different morphs.
-We aim to have a wide selection of baby, juvenile and adult crested geckos available for sale we try to focus on quality and only breed geckos we believe to be an excellent representation of each morph.
+We aim to have a wide selection of baby, juvenile and adult crested geckos available for sale and we strive to focus on quality and only breed geckos we believe to be an excellent representation of each morph.

 Our breeder crested geckos are selected based on their structure, temperament and colors.
 We enjoy a wide variety of gecko morphs including pinstripes, harlequins, yellows, reds, oranges, super Dalmatians, extreme harlequin and of course our gorgeous Lilly White crested geckos!

 We feed our crested geckos Repashy and Pangea Crested Gecko diets, These MRP diets have all the nutrients in it that your crested gecko needs and are very easy to prepare all you have to do is mix the powder with water.

 I have some adult crested geckos who enjoy crickets and Dubia roaches and some that do not.
 The adults that like live insects receive them once a week.
 All babies and juveniles get gut loaded crickets and or dubia roaches dusted with calcium at least once or twice a week.
 When feeding crickets be sure they are gut loaded (fed a nutritious meal) a day prior to feeding to your crested.
 Some local pet stores sell crickets that are already gut loaded.
 Never feed insects you caught yourself.

 This is when a gram scale really comes in handy.
 Geckos less than 10g can be kept in a small kritter keeper.
 Adults should be kept in no smaller than a 20 gallon.